 Because of the constant changes in education, I’ve had to switch my vocabulary instruction approaches multiple times.
 Each time, I’ve adapted and found a way to teach effectively so that students not only retained word meanings but also developed an appreciation for our language.

-When selecting a vocabulary program for your school, think about your teaching strengths, your course requirements, and the time you have to devote to creating lists and materials.
+When selecting a vocabulary program for your school, think about your teaching strengths, course requirements, student needs, and the time you have to devote to creating lists and materials.
 Regardless of the approach you select, you’ll need meaningful activities that will engage students and push them toward retention.
 Click on the vocabulary activities image below to see some of my favorite approaches that are rooted in vocabulary research and can be used with any Tier 2 list.